Documentation

 3.22.0

-Comma separated definition with name of attribute data member and the targeted matching expression.
+Comma separated definition with the name of attribute data member and the targeted matching expression.

 Data member names are configured with insensitive cases.